“Festival

 Valentina Peri is an independent curator, artist and author based in Paris.
 Her work examines the role of technology in contemporary culture, with a focus on love and intimacy in the digital age, media histories and technologies in the anthropocene.
 She has curated exhibitions, published writing and given lectures on a broad range of topics in these areas.
 Her traveling exhibition Data Dating has been presented in Paris, Tel Aviv, London, Brussels, Geneva and Brescia.
 In the context of this exhibition, she co-edited an essay collection published by Intellect: Data Dating.
 Love, Technology, Desire (2021), expanding the topics of her exhibition.
 In 2022, she started researching the phenomenon of Internet romance scams in West Africa, and published the book “The New Romance Scammer’s Instructor”, a collection of original messages from Ghanaian love scammers.
 She received a Fluxus Art Projects Grant in 2022 for her curatorial research on the history of dating: The Museum of Dating, presented in London in 2023.
 From 2011-21, Valentina was associate director and curator at Galerie Charlot Paris – Tel Aviv, a contemporary art gallery focusing on new media art.
 Valentina is also a co-founder of SALOON Paris, an international and diverse network of women identifying art professionals, part of the SALOON Network.

 Erka Shalari was born in Tirana (AL) in 1988.
 She studied Industrial Psychology at Tirana State University and Cultural Management at MDW, Institute of Cultural Management, in Vienna.
 She is busy discovering distinctive artistic and curatorial positions, unconventional exhibition spaces and galleries that have deliberately broken new ground with their working methods.
 The individuals following each interview are intertwined with a file rouge with the writer and one another, creating so curated series and episodes.
 She relies on unorthodox publishing practices, coupling these with a nonchalant manner of writing.
-Editor of Les Nouveaux Riches magazine since 2020 – https://linktr.ee/erkashalari
+She has been serving as an international editor for Les Nouveaux Riches magazine since 2020 and continues in this role. https://linktr.ee/erkashalari